kx7-kyou/Pyphy_hand_sync_lamp/README.md

-used Thonny to inject code into esp32 device.\n MicroPython and ssd1306 lib needed
+used Thonny to inject code into esp32 device.

+MicroPython and ssd1306 lib needed

 1. pyphy_hand_sync_PC.py